sorcerykid/giftbox/README.txt

 Installation
 ----------------------

-  1) Unzip the archive into the mods directory of your game
+  1) Unzip the archive into the mods directory of your game.
-  2) Rename the giftbox-master directory to "giftbox"
+  2) Rename the giftbox-master directory to "giftbox".

 Source Code License
 ----------------------------------------------------------